How to Clean Up Your Conviction

 For most people, the benefits of an expungement far outweigh these restrictions.
 Under California Labor Code § 432.7, employers cannot ask about arrests that did not end in conviction, or about any diversion or similar programs.
 If the employer is aware of any such arrests or programs, they cannot use this information to make hiring, promotion, or firing decisions.

 Once a conviction is expunged, it becomes an arrest that did not end in conviction.
 Legally, you may answer "No" to these types of questions when applying with a private employer.
 Keep in mind, though, that background checks typically go back 10 years, and employers can see that you had a conviction dismissed.
 Answering "No" may look dishonest.
-A better response may be "Yes, expungement granted."
+A better response may be "Yes, dismissed in the interests of justice."
 When applying for government employment, you must disclose the conviction and expungement.

 Step 1.
 Determine if You are Eligible to Expunge Your Conviction